Home > Artwork > Thangka Drawings

 This drawing of a Skull Mask is made on paper but...

-Carmen can make you a drawing on commission.
-Any size is welcome and will be drawn in consultation with you (including special dedications & blessings on the back) making it a very personal thangka drawing.
+Carmen can paint you a thangka on commission.
+Any size is welcome and will be painted in consultation with you (including special dedications & blessings on the back) making it a very personal thangka.
 Traditionally, by commissioning a thangka, you will ‘bring the Buddha alive‘ which, according to Tibetan-Buddhism, brings on very positive karma and stabilizes your connection with the Buddha and the path to enlightenment, in this life and in future lives.
-Click here for more information on buying one of these thangka drawings or commissioning one.
+Click here for more information on buying one of these thangkas or commissioning one.